frankframework/frank-doc/README.md

 You see the description in the JavaDoc comment (or [@IbisDoc](https://github.com/ibissource/iaf/blob/master/core/src/main/java/nl/nn/adapterframework/doc/IbisDoc.java) Java annotation) of the attribute setter (number 1).
 Enum-restricted string attributes do not show a type (number 2) as said earlier (you may have to scroll to the right to see this), but it is shown for Boolean and integer attributes.
 Each enum value (number 3) is shown with its description (number 4) that comes from the JavaDoc comment of the enum value.

-## Attribute default value
+## Attribute default value (or Java annotation DefaultValue)

 You can document a default value for attributes.
-The preferred way to do this is using JavaDoc tag `@ff.default`.
+The preferred way to do this is using JavaDoc tag `@ff.default` or using Java annotation `nl.nn.adapterframework.doc.DefaultValue`.
 Using the [@IbisDoc](https://github.com/ibissource/iaf/blob/master/core/src/main/java/nl/nn/adapterframework/doc/IbisDoc.java) Java annotation is deprecated.
 You document here what value is assumed if the attribute is not set.
 Only document this value if this default is applied already by the F!F source code.
 The `@ff.default` JavaDoc annotation does not alter the behavior of the Frank!Framework.

 Here is how it looks like in the Java source code: